 Every December, the White House is filled with holiday decorations: Christmas trees, wreaths, garland, colorful lights, gingerbread houses, and more.
 A team of volunteers from across the country

-This year's theme is "Time Honored Traditions" and features 53 Christmas trees with over 12,000 ornaments, 18,000 feet of Christmas lights, 71 wreaths, and a 350 pound Gingerbread house.
-Continuing an annual tradition for over 45 years, the White House Crèche, an 18th century terra cotta and wood nativity scene, is displayed in the East Room.
+The 2017 theme was "Time Honored Traditions" and featured 53 Christmas trees with over 12,000 ornaments, 18,000 feet of Christmas lights, 71 wreaths, and a 350 pound Gingerbread house.
+Continuing an annual tradition for over 45 years, the White House Crèche, an 18th century terra cotta and wood nativity scene, was displayed in the East Room.

 You can view the White House Christmas decorations in December